 What do I need to do if I am interested in joining the group?

-Because this is a structured therapeutic grief therapy group, you will first need to contact me via email firstname.lastname@example.org or phone at 267-825-0467, to schedule a 20-minute phone consultation, During this consultation, I will answer any questions you have about the group.
+Because this is a structured therapeutic grief therapy group, you will first need to contact me via email firstname.lastname@example.org or phone at 267-825-0467, to schedule a 30-minute phone consultation, no later than Monday, January 29, 2018.
+During this consultation, I will answer any questions you have about the group.
 I will also conduct a brief assessment to determine if your grief related concerns would best be addressed in individual or group grief therapy setting.

 If it is determined that the grief therapy group would be most appropriate, I will email an assessment packet to you that you would need to complete and bring with you to the first grief therapy group session.